dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 ### &#x1D76B; [Could We Wake Up In A Nightmare World Hostile to Virtue?](#could-we-wake-up-in-a-nightmare-world-hostile-to-virtue)

-What I fear most is waking up to a world where it becomes difficult for anyone to survive and retain a clean cloth.
+What We fear most is waking up in a world where it becomes difficult for anyone to survive and retain a clean silk.
 There are places like this in the world today.
 Maybe the whole world is like this, naturally, but I should certainly hope not.
 Man creates institutions like law, judge and jury, to institute a rule of law to suppress our